 Most markets that are organized through a centralized clearinghouse are markets that both (i) experienced very severe unraveling or congestion, in which the resulting inefficiencies were very widely felt; and (ii) have a strong set of market organizations and institutions that were able to effectively coordinate market participants.
-This is certainly true for many medical labor markets that use a centralized match.28
+This is certainly true for many medical labor markets that use a centralized match.29 which the American Gastroenterology Association had the largest number of members, and managed to coordinate with three other professional organizations on adopting a match, and appropriate policies to foster it.